Siegen: Sport

 The city sport league includes 160 sport clubs in which roughly 37,000 members are active.
 National importance was achieved in 2005 by the Sportfreunde Siegen men's football team at Leimbachstadion when they rose from the Regionalliga Süd up to the 2nd Bundesliga, although the next year they dropped back down again.
 As six-time German Champions, the TSV Siegen women's football team was very successful in the 1990s.

 Transport

 Air transport

 In the south of the district in the community of Burbach lies the Siegerland Airport.
 There are no scheduled services to other German cities.
 The airport is mainly used for general aviation and parachuting.
+The nearest international airports are Cologne Bonn Airport, located 88 km to the west and Frankfurt Airport, located 137 km to the south east of Siegen.

 Bicycle transport

 The city of Siegen lies on European long-distance path E1 running from the middle of Sweden to Umbria in Italy.
 There is, however, no organized cycling trail network in Siegen.
 Riding in bus lanes is sporadically allowed.
 Bicycle transport is generally poorly developed in Siegen.
 Owing to dual carriageways within the city and nearby, as well as transport planning that rather favours cars, bicycle transport has been somewhat thwarted.
 Together with the partly hilly topography, there is therefore little in the way of bicycle transport in Siegen.